A look at US presidents and their dogs

 That time Sunny knocked over a little girl at the White House

-The Obama's newest Portuguese water dog, Sunny, couldn't control his excitement at a 2013 Christmas party for military families at the White House.
+The Obama's newest Portuguese water dog, Sunny, couldn't control her excitement at a 2013 Christmas party for military families at the White House.

 The energetic puppy jumped up to greet little Ashtyn Gardner of Mobile, Alabama, causing her to step back and take a tumble.